 Most high schools offer several years of foreign language–typically Spanish, French, German, and Mandarin Chinese.
 Sometimes these classes are mandatory, other times they are electives–but you should take advantage of these courses.

 Additionally, many colleges require a certain number of years of a foreign language before you can be admitted.
 If you lack that, you must take several courses once you attend their school.
 At a college or university, even more languages will be offered.
 Oftentimes, these courses are taught by a native speaker.
 You can even major or minor in one of them!

 When it comes to learning a second language, the earlier you start the better off you’ll be.
 Studies have shown that the younger a child learns a language, the better they will both understand and be able to speak it.
 But just in case your elementary school didn’t offer First Grade Spanish, high school is a great place to start as well.

 Your brain also improves a lot once you start learning another language.
-Psychologists from York University in Canada discovered that students who learn a foreign language get higher scores in their courses and tests.
-Specifically in categories such as math and vocabulary.
-This because learning a second language influences the gray matter of the brain, the one that processes information, getting the student to absorb the information faster.
+Psychologists from York University discovered that students who learn a foreign language get higher scores in their courses and tests, specifically on math and vocabulary.
+This because learning a second language influences the gray matter of the brain, the part that processes information.
+Thus, the student absorbs information faster.

-By learning a second language you open a huge window.
-If you learn Spanish you’ll be able to talk to the 414 million people in the world who speak Spanish.
-If you learn Portuguese, the same thing will occur, with 203 million speakers.
-It doesn’t really matter what you choose; the number of people you will be able to communicate with will grow.
+By learning a second language, you open a huge window.
+If you learn Spanish, you’ll be able to talk to the 414 million people in the world who also speak Spanish.
+If you learn Portuguese, you can talk to 203 million speakers.
+It doesn’t really matter what you choose; the number of people you can communicate with grows.

 It Provides Opportunity